NeverLow1994/SINCEF/README.md

 # Note

-  1. When calculating the dissimilarity matrix, please set it reasonably according to the number of available cores of your PC or server, otherwise it is easy to cause memory overflow.
+  1. When calculating the dissimilarity matrix, please set it reasonably according to the number of available cores of your PC or server, otherwise it may cause memory overflow.

   2. Any problems or bugs encountered during the use of SINCEF, please contact tqglowing@std.uestc.edu.cn.